 Social determinants of health

-Our health is impacted by the social determinants of health (SDoH).
+Our health is impacted by social determinants of health (SDoH).
 These are the social, economic, and physical factors where we work, live and play.

 Community investments in infrastructure can affect people’s likelihood for experiencing CO poisoning.
 Areas with higher income often have a greater investment in the electric grid.
-Areas with powerlines below ground are less likely to have power outages and outages that last a long time.
+Areas with powerlines below ground are less likely to have power outages or outages that last a long time.
 Areas with more trees and poorer housing quality are more likely to have longer power outages or issues with heating.

 How can you prevent CO poisoning?

-The release of CO is almost entirely preventable.
-To prevent CO release, make sure devices that may emit the gas are correctly installed.
-Take time to perform maintenance.
-Make sure the device is operating correctly.
 CO poisoning can also be prevented with carbon monoxide detectors.
 These are also called carbon monoxide alarms.
 CO detectors are legally required in all Massachusetts' homes with potential sources of CO.

 Some steps you can take to reduce your exposure are: